Marco Polo Apartments

 No analysis available

-Sauna is one of the most consistently confirmed amenities in the remarks.
-Multiple agents mention "sauna," "2 saunas," and "men’s and women’s saunas," so this is clearly a building-level feature.
+Sauna is one of the most consistently supported amenities in the building.
+Many remarks explicitly mention “sauna,” “2 saunas,” or men’s and women’s saunas, appearing in numerous independent listings.
+This is highly reliable building-level evidence.

 No analysis available